BadCalna/Obsidian-LifeOS25/10. PKM/30. Areas/TaskManagement/Follow Thomas Frank to build an Ultimate Tasks system.md

 - Then for more views
 	- Done view to show those tasks been done
 	- Calendar view(Actually don't see that coming..
 I thought it is completely useless for me before I watch and just write down for now)
-	- hmm..
+	- ==hmm..
 Turns out to be a traffic leading to other videos about Notion Calendar App and Google Calendar, maybe next time

 ####  The Ultimate Tasks page that can use for everyday work
 ---